 An application for an original SSN card may be completed through EAB.
 SSA offers the

-EAB program through State Vital Records Offices.
+EAB program through State Vital Statistics Offices.
 This program assigns SSNs to newborns

 as part of the hospital birth registration process.